 - How do you measure customer satisfaction?

 Early on in my career, I considered customer satisfaction surveys background noise.
 The surveys didn’t seem to add much value as a front-line agent.
 I interacted with customers everyday; I didn’t need a number to tell me what made them happy or angry.

 We’ll break down exactly what these surveys are, the proper way to execute them, and how to interpret the results.
-It’s time to create that customer-centric company you so desire.

 What is a customer satisfaction survey?